Figuera/personal-website/content/_index.md

           date_start: '2014-07-07'
           date_end: ''
           description: |2-
+              My main role is to analyze the fiscal policy of the Federal Government of Brazil.
+During my time at the Treasury:
-              * As part of the Economic Policies Secretariat, I supported the development of a model to predict the expenses of the Brazilian Pension System under different rules.
-This model influenced the final Pension System Reform enacted in 2019 by the Brazilian Congress.
+                * I supported the development of a model that predicts the expenses of the Brazilian Pension System under different rules, which influenced the final Pension System Reform enacted in 2019 by the Brazilian Congress.
-              * I created an economic model based on historical data and current conditions to predict the expected daily cash flow of the Brazilian federal government during the next four months.
+                * I created an economic model that uses historical data and current conditions to predict the expected daily cash flow of the Brazilian federal government in a four-month window.
         - title: Research Assistant
           company: Penn State University
           company_url: 'https://www.psu.edu/'